MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorforpowerplatform-hook-extensions.md

 > [!NOTE]
 > To help resolve merge conflicts when upgrading to a new release of ALM Accelerator pipeline templates we recommend the use of the [**Pull Request Merge Conflict Extension**](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.conflicts-tab) for Azure DevOps.

-If you make customizations to the ALM Accelerator pipeline templates in any way you will have merge conflicts when upgrading the ALM Accelerator pipeline templates to a new release.
+If you make customizations to the ALM Accelerator pipeline templates in any way, you will have merge conflicts when upgrading the ALM Accelerator pipeline templates to a new release.

 The extension points are implemented in a way that should make it simple to handle such merge conflicts if you use the extension points for customizations of the pipelines.

-When upgrading to a new release of the ALM Accelerator pipeline templates you should keep you own changes of any file in the **Hooks** folder and accept any additions to the folder.
+When upgrading to a new release of the ALM Accelerator pipeline templates, you should keep your own changes of any file in the **Hooks** folder and accept any additions to the folder.